Tadese10/Asp-Net-Authentification/README.md

 # ASP .NET 7.0 Authentification 🔒

 <strong>Complete and simple authentification implementation in a microservice based infrastructure addable to your project.
 Containing a simple login & registration system with cryptographic methods and tools for more security.
 Adding Ocelot as Api gateway and synchronous method for communication between user service and authentification service.
-Adding all this solution in a docker environnement. </strong>
+Adding all this solution in a docker environnement.
+Creating persistent connexion through cookies methods. </strong>

 ## Microservices